 Migration is a big step.
 This is where you take all your data from its original sources and move it to its new, hopefully better, home.
 The legwork required can either set you up for success in the long run, or chaos from the outset.

 Without a good plan, you might end up missing some key steps that will slow down your implementation process and cause frustration for everyone involved in the project.
-So here is your guide to help you set the groundwork for a migration plan that works for you.
+So, here is your guide to help you set the groundwork for a migration plan that works for you.

 However, if part of your plan is to sanitize the data in-platform, asking your PIM provider about how to handle information once it is inside the platform is crucial.
-Make sure to get a detailed demo and ask them how they would manage situations related to bulk editing or big modifications.
+Make sure you get a detailed demo and ask them how they would manage situations related to bulk editing or big modifications.

 Once you have decided what stays and what goes, it is time to make a data plan.
 How will your information actually fit into the system you are migrating to?

 At this stage things may start to seem overwhelming.
 There is a lot of information you have to consider and manage.
-Creating a ton of attributes and organizational structures is a lot at first, but trust us: the companies that take their time and get super organized are the ones who reap all the benefits of a PIM system.
+Creating a ton of attributes and organizational structures is a lot at first, but trust us: companies that take their time and get super organized are the ones who will reap all the benefits of a PIM system.

 Take a small chunk of your data and test it in the system.
 Doing a test like this can also be a good place to not only test your data’s compatibility with the system, but also the effectiveness of that data.
 You may need to make some small tweaks to make things work more efficiently.

 Once you are ready to pull the trigger, make sure you have a your long-term plan clear.
 There are a few ways you can migrate to a system, and each depends on how big your team is and how much data you are working with.
 Here are a few migration scenarios: